kendru/learn-cljs/content/section-0/lesson-1-a-first-look.md

 _Spectrum of programming languages_

-The abstractions provided by ClojureScript are higher-level than those provided by JavaScript, enabling most code to be written more concisely descriptively.
+The abstractions provided by ClojureScript are higher-level than those provided by JavaScript, enabling most code to be written more concisely and descriptively.
 While JavaScript provides numbers, strings, arrays, objects, and simple control structures, ClojureScript provides similar primitives as well as keywords, lists, vectors, sets, maps, protocols, records, and multimethods.
 Don't worry if